We are providing students with experiences in and out of the classroom that contribute to a unique college culture.

 The College of Business Student Ambassadors Supported by Northwestern Mutual represent the college and the Dean at internal and external events.
 In addition, they lead efforts internally to cultivate student engagement and involvement.
 The college encourages involvement and has 20 registered student organizations to choose from.

 Our Career Coaches help advise students on their chosen career and guide them through professional development.
 The Advising Team handles schedule planning and policy questions.

 Every semester the college hosts “Welcome to the Majors” to give students the opportunity to learn about programs, organizations and degrees offered.

 The Great Capstone Case competition allows students to develop recommendations for solving real-world problems.
-The Failure competition provides seniors with an opportunity to reflect on their mistakes and learn from them.
+The Dean’s Failure Competition provides seniors with an opportunity to reflect on their mistakes and learn from them.

 The world is your classroom.
 A semester abroad in Spain, Austria, France, the Netherlands, or Australia will expand your worldview and teach you about international business practices.